 This route is almost entirely on the Trans Canada Highway, also known as Highway #1.
 Once you’re on Highway #1, expect quite a lot of traffic coming out of Vancouver.
 I recommend leaving before 1pm if you’re traveling on a weekday, as Vancouver rush hour traffic will slow you down after 1pm.

-Soon you’ll reach Hope, the point at which the different routes to Banff diverge.
+If you’re wondering how far from Vancouver to Banff, this will soon become clear when you reach Hope, the point at which the different routes to Banff diverge.
 For this route, choose Highway #5, also known as the Coquihalla Highway, and begin your journey north.

 Coquihalla Canyon Provincial Park (157 km)